Reduce licensing costs with IFL

 Moreover, your software vendor may be among those software vendors who have adopted this IBM model for the hardware workspace dedicated to Linux.
-To determine if the vendor software charges for existing System z applications on your System z servers is unaffected by adding the IFL to the server, please contact your software vendor.
+To determine if the vendor software charges for existing z Systems applications on your z Systems is unaffected by adding the IFL to the server, please contact your software vendor.

-The picture below shows an example with many IFLs and different workloads running concurrently on Linux guests with z/VM, native Linux, z/OS and z/VSE, communicating via HiperSockets, on one physical System z server.
+The picture above shows an example with many IFLs and different workloads running concurrently on Linux guests with z/VM, native Linux, z/OS and z/VSE, communicating via HiperSockets, on one physical z Systems server.

-* Open source applications such as Apache and Samba included in cost for the Linux distribution.
+* Open source applications such as Apache and Samba are included in the cost for the Linux distribution.

-4 HiperSockets are an internal high speed communication path between logical partitions in the same System z server.
+2 HiperSockets are an internal high speed communication path between logical partitions.